COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 | testParallelProfileTime   | 15%   | `generateProfileParallel`, `accumulateSessionToProfile`, `combineTwoProfiles`, `postProcess`   |
 | testThreadPoolProfileTime | 15%   | `generateProfileThreadPool`, `accumulateSessionToProfile`, `combineTwoProfiles`, `postProcess` |

+:warning: Since GitHub Actions has a [2-core CPU limit](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for--private-repositories) for private repo, the result of `testParallelProfileTime` does not count, please submit the screenshot on your local machine :warning:

 ### Performance gain

 We want the threadpool mode profiling can achieve a comparable, even better performance than the parallel mode.
 Let's